openshift/assisted-service/docs/enhancements/dynamic-fetching-of-openshift-versions.md

 ...
 ```

-It then adds any new version found by this process in the database.
-When a
+When an API consumer (either it's the UI or a direct HTTP consumer) requests
-consumer of the API requests the available versions via ``/v2/openshift-versions``
+for the available versions via ``/v2/openshift-versions``, versions will be read
-(either it's the UI or a direct REST request) versions are read from the
+from the upgrades-channels API if it weren't queried for a configurable amount
-database.
+of time (for example, an hour).

 To help fetching only certain versions via auto-completion like U/X, we should
 provide a parameter ``version_pattern`` for the ``/v2/openshift-versions``